 Times Higher Education (THE) takes a multi-category approach to ranking universities.
 Overall, Memorial ranks within the top 600 universities globally, with several subject areas in the top 500 for 2020.

 In the categories of Engineering and Technology, Life Sciences, Education, and Clincial, pre-clinical and health Memorial ranks in the top 400, and in the areas of Computer Science, and Business and Economics Memorial is in the top 500.

 Academic Ranking of World Universities

-- Top 200 in Oceanography and Political Science
+- Top 150 in Oceanography, Political Science and Telecommunications Engineering

-- Top 300 in Earth Sciences, Clinical Medicine, Mathematics and Public Health
+- Top 300 in Earth Sciences, Geography, Mathematics and Public Health

 Overall, the 2020 QS World University Ranking placed Memorial in the top 750 universities globally.
 Memorial's subject-specific rankings for 2020 include: